 The one thing we have not tried it on was chicken cooked in the air fryer.
 So if you do, please let me know how it goes!

-This BBQ sauce recipe is a huge it at our 4th of July gatherings.
+This BBQ sauce recipe is a huge it at our 4th of July and holiday gatherings.
 We always have a cookout with tons of delicious food and drinks that we have with friends and family and then we watch the fireworks that night.

 We also use the homemade BBQ sauce for out Labor Day get-togethers and weekly barbecues that we have.